Local Public Health Practice Opportunities

 Q: How do the academic credits work?

-A: You register for 1 credit per term for the seminar portion of the course, and 1 credit per 4 hours of on-site work you complete per term, for a total of a minimum of 2 credits per term.
-So, for example, a BCP student who is accepted for an internship that requires 4hrs/ wk of on-site work (1 half-day) will register for 2 credits 2nd term, and 2 credits 3rd term.
-It is rare that a full-time student is able to work more than 8hrs/ wk (1 full day) given their other course load.
+A: You register for 1 credit per term for the seminar portion of the course, and 1 credit per 4 hours of virtual work you complete per term, for a total of a minimum of 2 credits per term.
+So, for example, a BCP student who is accepted for an internship that requires 4hrs/wk of work (1 half-day) will register for 2 credits 2nd term, and 2 credits 3rd term.
+It is rare that a full-time student is able to work more than 8hrs/wk (1 full day) given their other course load.

 Q: How competitive are the internships?
 I have limited public health practice / population-based health experience – will this affect my application?